Residents: Sign-up for exclusive content

 Whilst not that notable in his own right, William Tyser, a Ship Owner, provided a £500 surety for his close friend John Sholto Douglas, the 9th Marquess of Queensberry, after his arrest following accusations of libel by Oscar Wilde.

 It is therefore likely Queenberry visited or perhaps even stayed at Tyser’s home, 13 Gloucester Square, whilst preparing his defence.
-He was not keeping a London home at the time, and at the time of his address, had been residing at Carter’s Hotel on Dover St.
+He was not keeping a London home at the time, and at the time of his arrest had been residing at Carter’s Hotel on Dover St.

 Having been shunned by most legal professionals, a 31 year old solictior, Charles Russel (whose firm would form part of Charles Russel Speechleys), agreed to act for Queenberry, and gathered compelling/embarressing evidence to support his claims, causing Wilde to drop the case.